Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version7/day30/README.md

 # What did I do?

-The Twenty-Eighth Day, I Completed-
+The Thirtieth Day, I Completed-

 Play Screen: